spreequalle/gentoo-binhost/README.md

 <img src="https://raw.githubusercontent.com/wiki/spreequalle/gentoo-binhost/images/MV78460.png" alt="88F6282" width="160" />

-These cores can be found on the Marvell Kirkwood or Armada XP SoCs for example:
+These cores can be found on the Marvell Armada XP SoCs for example:

 * MV78230
 * MV78260